BN-10D Tenor Guitar

 Our Tenor Guitar is a variation of the traditional steel string Tenor Guitars of the past.
 For Pono Guitars it actually started with a famous Hawaiian musician named Buddy Fo.
 He has since passed away, but he is still well respected in the Hawaiian islands.

-Eventually we redesigned the body and internal bracing of a traditional Tenor Guitar, including a wider fingerboard to allow more finger spacing for nylon strings.
-And finally last year at the NAMM show we introduced our new Tenor Guitar.
-It was only recently that someone emailed that they had also made a nylon string Tenor Guitar.
-Other than that, as far as we know there are no manufacturers making nylon string Tenor Guitars.
-Actually there is probably no one making any Tenor Guitars.
-But they should.
-They are fun and a great addition to many different styles of music.
+Eventually we redesigned the body and internal bracing of a traditional Tenor Guitar, which included a wider fingerboard to allow more finger spacing for nylon strings.
+Our BN Tenor Guitar is fun and a great addition to many different styles of music.
 Some think of it as a very large baritone 'ukulele, which is why we named it BN.
 The initials stand for Baritone Nui (Nui is large in the Hawaiian language).
 So, it's a somewhat of a "big" Baritone 'ukulele.

-Tuning is the same as a Baritone 'Ukulele, and also the same as the top four strings of a guitar, DGBE.
+Tuning is the same as a Baritone 'Ukulele, DGBE (the same as the top four strings of a guitar).
 We set up our BN-10D with a wound #3 and wound #4 (nylon classical strings).
 But there is probably a variety of string combinations possible.
-In fact, tunings can be changed around to accomodate mandolin, or octave mandolin chords.

 |Model||BN-10D Tenor Guitar|

 |Package Includes||Hardshell arched top wooden case- Shipping and Custom setup.|